VCityTeam/py3dtilers/py3dtilers/Common/README.md

 ```
 create_tileset(objects_to_tile, # Objects to transform into 3Dtiles
                also_create_loa=True, # Indicate to create a LOA
-               loa_path="./path/to/file") # Path to a file if a file is needed to create LOA
+               loa_path="./path/to/dir") # Path to a directory if additional files are needed to create LOA
 ```
 \* _Level Of Abstraction_, in this case it consists in a tile with a low level of details where the geometries are grouped into one.